Botswana

 Regulation of Accountancy Profession

 As noted, the BAOA is empowered with regulatory and oversight functions.
-In addition to overseeing BICA’s activities, the BAOA’s responsibilities are to: (i) license auditors and audit firms that audit PIEs that have BICA-issued practicing certificates; (ii) maintain a register of Certified Auditors of PIEs and Firms for Certified Auditors of PIEs; (iii) oversee and monitor the performance and conduct of Certified Auditors of PIEs through QA reviews; (iv) establish and maintain an investigation and disciplinary system for Certified Auditors of PIEs; (v) issue, monitor, and enforce financial reporting, ethics, and auditing standards; and (vi) coordinate with or refer disciplinary matters to the BICA.
-Per a Memorandum of Understanding (MoU) signed between BICA and the BAOA in 2014, the BAOA will also undertake reviews of non-PIE Certified Auditors and recommend a course of action to BICA based upon results.
-The MoU was renewed in 2018 for another two-year period or until revisions of the two Acts are passed which state that the BAOA is responsible for all QA reviews.
+In addition to overseeing BICA’s activities, the BAOA’s responsibilities are to: (i) license auditors and audit firms; (ii) maintain a register of Certified Auditors and Firms; (iii) oversee and monitor the performance and conduct of Certified Auditors through QA reviews; (iv) establish and maintain an investigation and disciplinary system for Certified Auditors; (v) issue, monitor, and enforce financial reporting, ethics, and auditing standards.

-In accordance with the Accountants Act 2010, BICA’s responsibilities are to: (i) establish, develop, and implement the Botswana Professional Accountancy Qualification (BPAQ); (ii) establish and monitor compliance with initial professional development and continuing professional development requirements; (iii) oversee professional examinations; (iv) implement a quality assurance (QA) review system for Non-Audit Member Firms who are not Certified Auditors; (v) establish and publish a Code of Ethics in line with the IESBA’s Code of Ethics for Professional Accountants; (vi) investigate and discipline members for professional misconduct; and (vii) maintain registers of professional accountants, distinguishing between practicing certificate and non-practicing certificate holders, and member firms.
+In accordance with the Accountants Act, 2010 as amended, BICA’s responsibilities are to: (i) establish, develop, and implement the Botswana Chartered Accountancy Qualification (BCAQ); (ii) establish and monitor compliance with initial professional development and continuing professional development requirements; (iii) oversee professional examinations; (iv) implement a quality assurance (QA) review system for Non-Audit Member Firms; (v) establish and publish a Code of Ethics in line with the IESBA’s Code of Ethics for Professional Accountants; (vi) investigate and discipline members for professional misconduct; and (vii) maintain registers of members and member firms.

-In order to enter the BPAQ program, candidates must (i) possess a university degree recognized by the BICA as equivalent to a degree from the University of Botswana; or (ii) be a student at the Association of Chartered Certified Accountants (ACCA) who at least passed ACCA Part 1; or (iii) be at student at the Chartered Institute of Management Accountants (CIMA) who completed at least the CIMA Certificate in Business Accounting; or (iv) be a member of ACCA, CIMA, or any other IFAC recognized professional accountancy body.
-Students must then complete professional examinations, practical experience of three years with an authorized training employer, and a structured training program in ethics before they can apply for BICA membership and use the designation of Chartered Accountant.
-Individuals who wish to offer auditing services must register with BICA as a Certified Professional Accountant while persons offering auditing services to PIEs must register as a Certified Auditor with BICA and the BAOA.
+In order to enter the BCAQ program, candidates must (i) possess a university degree recognized by the BICA as equivalent to a degree from the University of Botswana; or (ii) be a student at the Association of Chartered Certified Accountants (ACCA) who at least passed ACCA Part 1; or (iii) be a student at the Chartered Institute of Management Accountants (CIMA) who completed at least the CIMA Certificate in Business Accounting; or (iv) be a member of ACCA, CIMA, or any other IFAC recognized professional accountancy body.
+Students must then complete professional examinations, practical experience of 450 days with an authorized training employer, and a structured training program in ethics in order to qualify as Chartered Accountants and apply for BICA membership to use the designation of Chartered Accountant.

 -